Helmholtz Programs

 In fulfilling its mission as a national research center, KIT conducts research to make excellent contributions to solving the big and urgent problems facing society, science, and industry.
 These research and development activities are embedded in the superordinate program structure of the six research fields of the Helmholtz Association.

-In the fourth programme-oriented funding phase (PoF IV) from 2021 to 2027, KIT is involved in eleven research programmes of four research fields.
+In the fourth programme-oriented funding phase (PoF IV) from 2021 to 2027, KIT is involved in all eleven research programmes of four research fields.
 KIT operates the Grid Computing Centre Karlsruhe (GridKa), one of the tier1 computing centers for storing and processing data from the LHC experiments at the European Organization for Nuclear Research CERN.

 Energy